GRAINS-Corn eases despite slow U.S plantings; demand concerns weigh

 By Christopher Walljasper

-CHICAGO, May 3 (Reuters) - Chicago corn futures fell on Tuesday after initial gains as adverse weather delayed U.S. planting, pressured by demand uncertainty and expectations of planting progress in the coming week, analysts said.
+CHICAGO, May 3 (Reuters) - Chicago corn futures fell on Tuesday after initial gains, pressured by demand uncertainty despite adverse weather delays to U.S. planting progress, analysts said.

 "We couldn't hold the gains after the opening.
 That sends a message to the trade, that this is much bigger than the supply side," said Mike Zuzolo, president at Global Commodity Analytics.